-I really enjoy learning about art, languages, architecture, ancient cultures, history, plants, animals, nature conservation, gardening, all things organic, business-related subjects and much more.
+I really enjoy learning about art, languages, architecture, ancient cultures, history, plants, animals, nature conservation, gardening, all things organic, clean energy, business-related subjects and listening to classical and electronic music.

 What are your favorite movies?

-I've always been fond of The Parent Trap, Jurassic Park, the Harry Potter movies, Matilda, Charlie and the Chocolate Factory, Percy Jackson and the Lightning Thief, National Treasure, Independence Day, The Da Vinci Code, Interstellar and more.
+I've always been fond of The Parent Trap, Jurassic Park, the Harry Potter movies, Matilda, Charlie and the Chocolate Factory, Percy Jackson and the Lightning Thief, National Treasure, Independence Day, Interstellar and more.

 What's your favorite Game of Thrones character?

 It was Daenerys Targaryen (Because the one with the dragons gets all the fame) until I discovered Olenna Tyrell.
 I wish she'd been my grandma!
 Dame Diana Riggs did an amazing job playing the Queen of Thorns.
 I wish I had met her!

 What's your favorite food?

 My favorite types of food are Japanese and Mediterranean food.
-Thumbs up for sushi and salads!
+Thumbs up for sushi, miso soup, salads and pizza!

 What are some of your favorite quotes?